singodiyashubham87/bodhika/README.md

 # Contributing Guidelines

 We believe in the power of collaboration.
-If you have ideas to improve College.ai, feel free to contribute!
+If you have ideas to improve Bodhika, feel free to contribute!
 Check out our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 # Getting Started